MichaelCurrin/flan-t5-tests/README.md

 ### Setup dotenv file

-For the case of `request.py`, that requests the HuggingFace Inference API.
-Create a token on your HuggingFace account and add to a local unversioned config as `.env`. e.g.
+For `request.py`, create a token on your HuggingFace account and add it to a local unversioned config as `.env`.

+e.g.

 ```bash
 TOKEN=hf_ABCD1234
 ```

-If you use existing models rather than custom ones, you do not need to setup billing.
-There will be a limit to your requests though.
-To see usage, go to HuggingFace, Solutions, then Inference Endpoints.

 ## Usage